 It’s also good to reassess your saving goals at this time.
 You might need to make adjustments to your savings plan based on variations in social security projections or income from your new employer.
 This can keep you from having an unpleasant surprise at the end of your career.

 If you have recently experienced a job loss or change, we would be honored to partner with you in your finances during this period.
-Reach out to us today!
+Schedule a meeting today!

 Jeremy Sharp is the Director of Financial Planning at Stewardship Financial.
 Jeremy loves helping people figure out ways to organize their financial life and make better decisions with their money.
 Jeremy and his wife have two boys and is an avid fan of New England sports.